rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch01-introduction-to-computers-the-internet-and-java.md

 ### Java is widely used for implementing

-- internet-based applications
+- Internet-based applications

-- software for devices that communicate over a network
+- Software for devices that communicate over a network

-- enterprise programming
+- Enterprise programming

-- mobile applications
+- Mobile applications

-### Java Editions: SE, EE and ME
+### Java editions: SE, EE and ME

 ##### Java Standard Edition (Java SE)

-- is needed to develop desktop and server applications
+- Is needed to develop desktop and server applications

 - Programming paradigms